 - 1 Reducing/loss of pupil numbers Although current pupil numbers are reasonable, the financial and political climate remains challenging.
 Rising costs in recent years have necessarily led to increased fees and this, in turn, has an impact on recruitment.
 The School, however, has implemented a number of measures to ensure that it remains attractive in the market place and improved online marketing has had a positive impact.
-While the Board continues to adopt a prudent approach to financial management, there is sufficient evidence to maintain a cautious optimism for the years ahead. - 2 Increasing staff costs Staff costs remain the single largest expenditure heading and these continue to rise.
+While the Board continues to adopt a prudent approach to financial management, there is sufficient evidence to mainta in a cautious optimism for the years ahead. - 2 Increasing staff costs Staff costs remain the single largest expenditure heading and these continue to rise.
 As Wellington teachers' salaries are tied to SNCT national scales, close attention is paid to any national negotiations and decisions regarding pay awards.
 Similarly, the teaching staff are aligned to the Scottish Teachers Pension Scheme 2015 (replacing the Scottish Teachers Superannuation Scheme) with consequent determination of the employer's contribution rates.
 All vacancies are therefore analysed carefully before the need to recruit is confirmed.
-Staff age profile, progression and incremental drift are closely monitored.
-As indicated elsewhere, the forthcoming increases both to teacher salaries and employer pension contributions are likely to be considerable and corresponding fee increases are unavoidable. - 3 Ageing buildings with high maintenance costs The age of the School's main buildings is such that there is always the possibility of major repairs being required.
+Staff age profile, progression and incremental drift are closely monitored. - 3 Ageing buildings with high maintenance costs The age of the School's main buildings is such that there is always the possibility of major repairs being required.
 To mitigate this risk and to ensure that the quality of accommodation remains high, the School has in place regular maintenance and review schedules (including annual, six-monthly and monthly) in place for all electrical, central heating, fire and security systems.
 Preventative annual maintenance work schedules are in place for roofs, stonework and windows.
-Similarly, there is an annual programme of painting and decorating, flooring, furniture and IT replace ment and renewal. - 4 Increased costs as a result of national changes The recent Barclay Review of commercial rates, if implemented as proposed, will lead to increased annual costs of approximately £80k.
-Increased fees and/or a reduction in the funds allocated to Bursaries are the only way in which this new overhead can be met without a reduction in the School's educational offering.
+Similarly, there is an annual programme of painting and decorating, flooring, furniture and IT replacement and renewal. - 4 Increased costs as a result of national changes The recent Barclay Review of commercial rates, if implemented as proposed, will lead to increased annual costs of approximately £80k.
+Increased fees and/or a reduction in the funds allocated to Bursaries are the only way in which this new overhead can be me t without a reduction in the School's educational offering.